aandiron/architect/a.andiron_The-Architect.md

 "No problem at all sir!"

-Before an hour was up the architect was standing in front of the twenty-some odd number of people on the design team.
+Before an hour was up, the architect was standing in front of the twenty-odd people on the design team.
 They were of all ages, men and women, but the median trended younger since it was cheaper to hire architects straight out of school.
 Experienced architects expected too much money and only did slightly better work, and less of it.
-Every one of them was dressed with that certain impeccable style that marked them as ivy league creatives --- each unique, to a point, though if you squinted men and women alike looked like they were wearing a variation on the same tightly-tailored dark suit.
+Every one of them was dressed with that certain impeccable style that marked them out as ivy league creatives --- each unique, to a point.
+Though if you squinted, men and women alike looked like they were wearing a variation on the same tightly-tailored dark suit.

 "OK design team!"
 Said the architect.
 "Thank you for interrupting your work to gather here on short notice!
 I know it has been a long day already.
 But the design-build contract has officially been signed, and I thought we should pause for a moment to celebrate..."
 He could feel the model bulging in his pants, straining against the zipper for release.
 He was sure the team could all see it too. "...To celebrate the fruits of our labor!"
 He unzipped his pants and let the model fall out, the tiny perfectly-rendered details of his building standing out at sharp salute in front of him.
 "Now I know you all love your job here.
 Right?"